-Professional Experience is governed by an industrial agreement and therefore all communication regarding placement organisation must be between the University and Schools' Professional Experience Coordinators.
+Professional Experience is governed by an industrial agreement and therefore all communication regarding placement organisation must be between the University and schools' Pre-service Teacher Coordinators.
 As schools only deal directly with the University, you should not 'cold call' school administration/principals to see if they can give you a place.

-If previous contact or professional experience with schools has resulted in an offer of a place being made to you may make contact with the teacher to see they are still interested.
-If they are willing you should contact the Professional Experience Placement Coordinator at the School of Education who will negotiate that place with the School's Professional Experience Coordinator.
+If previous contact or professional experience with schools has resulted in an offer of a place being made to you, you may make contact with the teacher to see if they are still interested.
+If they are willing you should contact the Placements Officers at the School of Education who will negotiate that place with the school's Preservice Teacher Coordinator.

-There is no guarantee that you will receive a placement with that teacher or at that school as the final decision will be made by that school's Coordinator.
+There is no guarantee that you will receive a placement with that teacher or at that school as the final decision will be made by that school's Pre-service Teacher Coordinator.